edocbuhtig/wordpress-custom-theme-bootstrap-starter/README.md

-### WordPress Bootstrap 5 Integration, dynamic bootstrap menu & custom sidebar widget
+### A Bootstrap 5 Starter Theme, for WordPress with SEO meta tags

 Clone repo upload the (zip) to themes folder and activate from admin panel, create few pages, create a new menu add pages to the menu, select menu location save and browse the site.